dhimmel/blog/content/posts/2018-03-12_citation-styles/citation-styles.md

 ## Treatise

 In certain types of writing, author-style citations do make sense.
-For example, if you're emailing a colleague or writing a GitHub issue comment, author-style citations (hyperlinked to the work, of course) are quick and easy.
+Particularly, author-style is good for short, informal documents without a separate references section.
+This includes emails, Steem posts, GitHub issues, and even blog posts.
+Of course, you should hyperlink author-style citations to the referenced work, so there's no ambiguity.

-However, in today's scholarly environment, numeric-style is preferable for substantial manuscripts, where several failure modes of author-style citations are beginning to appear.
+But, in today's scholarly environment, numeric-style is preferable for substantial manuscripts, where several failure modes of author-style citations are beginning to appear.
+For the publishers out there, here are some takeaways:

++ If you're using author-style citations, consider switching to numeric-style. _PeerJ_ and _eLife_ designed their interfaces with user experience of readers in mind.
+Interestingly, they both chose author-style.
+It will be informative to see if they decide to switch to numeric-style.

++ If you're using numeric-style citations, make sure that HTML manuscript views provide tooltips with reference metadata.
+See for example, the Thinklab style above, which not only provides tooltips, but also highlights numeric citations by their type
+(<span style="background-color: #E5E5E5">external</span>,
+<span style="background-color: #D1F3FE">project discussion</span>,
+<span style="background-color: #D9FFDE">code or data</span>).

++ Consider reformatting the style of references.
+I [think](https://github.com/greenelab/manubot-rootstock/issues/53) the title should go first, before authors, as seen in the Manubot-generated references above.
+Always provide a standard identifier or URL in references.
+It's the single most important element of a textual reference.
+In other words, `PMC4805733` or `https://doi.org/cmbr` is a better reference than `A. Ofosu, Aog 29 (2016) 1-8` (the style currently used by uBiome SmartGut reports).